 In 2018, the Magellan 61 expedition is launched in a partnership between NASA and the Genesis corporation with the goal of landing a team of astronauts on Mars and establishing a base to live there.
 However, the expedition commander Sarah Elliot is discovered to be pregnant part way through the journey.
 Genesis head Nathaniel Shepherd makes the decision to keep quiet about this lest his company’s share price plummet.
 Sarah then gives birth to a boy only to die during labour.
 Shepherd makes the decision that the existence of the Gardner be kept a secret.
 Sixteen years later and the boy Gardner is now a bright teenager, having been raised by fellow astronaut Kendra Wyndham.
 He has struck up an email relationship with Tulsa, a girl on Earth who is being shuffled through foster care, and maintains the pretence to her that he is in New York housebound with a medical condition.
 Kendra argues with Shepherd that Gardner should be allowed to come to Earth.
 He is given surgery and his bones strengthened with carbon nano-tubes so that they have the density to handle Earth gravity.
 Kendra then places him on a flight back to Earth without Shepherd’s knowledge.
 On Earth, Gardner marvels at the experience of ordinary things.
 He then breaks out of the NASA facility and sets out to find Tulsa.
 The two set out on a road trip to find Gardner’s father.
 However, they are pursued by Kendra and Shepherd, who are concerned that tests show that Gardner’s heart is unable to handle the strain of Earth gravity.

 Ever since the enormous success of Alfonso Cuaron’s Gravity (2013), space movies have been big.
 Not to say that films set in outer space have been out of vogue but in specific Gravity created a new vogue for films set in near space in which the rigours of spaceflight were portrayed with scrupulously realistic regard.
 Gravity was followed by Ridley Scott’s The Martian (2015), which proved almost as big a success.
-The last couple of years have seen other near space-set works such as Europa Report (2013) and Life (2017) and on the tv screen The Expanse (2016-8) and the National Geographic channel docudrama series Mars (2016– ).
+The last couple of years have seen other near space-set works such as Europa Report (2013) and Life (2017) and on the tv screen The Expanse (2016– ), The First (2018) and the National Geographic channel docudrama series Mars (2016– ), as well as the real-life based films Salyut 7 (2017) and First Man (2018).
 Amid the spate of near space movies, The Space Between Us could be considered the Young Adult version.

 The Space Between Us starts well.
 The space aspects held my attention with the script paying a reasonable attention to science The scenes showing Asa Butterfield experiencing Earth for the first time proved quite interesting.
 It is also hard to entirely dislike a mainstream American film that pays tribute to Wim Wenders’ Wings of Desire (1987).
 On the other hand, the second half of the film slides down into typical Young Adult territory.
 Here the film gives us the good old standby of the road movie/romance, which it plays by the book without ever doing anything remarkable.
 This becomes a disappointing ‘coming down to earth’ of the far more interesting science-fictional aspects of the story, which are abandoned after that point.
 Even then, you feel like Peter Chelsom is distracted from allowing the characters to emotionally connect by the need to constantly go for visual splendour with scenes of the biplane crossing the countryside – did the film really need to add a scene where it blew the plane up? – visits to a shaman and visions of a field of hot-air balloons.